cannlytics/cannlytics-console/docs/src/api/authentication.md

 ## API Keys

-A Cannlytics API key identifies a particular user, granting programatic use at the same level of permission as the uer.
+A Cannlytics API key identifies a particular user, granting programmatic use at the same level of permission as the uer.

 User API keys are encrypted using a provider's secret key.
 The secret key is specific to the provider, such as the Cannlytics self-hosted solution.
 So, only that provider can provide services to the user with the credentials provided.